By: Lee McClenon

 After several waste audits and tireless work from many people on campus, Bryn Mawr is now composting food waste in both Haffner and Erdman dining halls.
 The initiative, which is still in its piloting phase, has been a developing project for the past two years.
 In the spring of 2011 the Environmental Studies Senior Seminar at Bryn Mawr first proposed the idea, which was then continued by the Sustainable Foods Committee, an appointed SGA group.
-One member of last year’s committee, Karen Leitner, said, “we could not have done this project without students pushing for it, without faculty and staff work and without community interest.
+One member of last year’s committee, Ryan Leitner, said, “we could not have done this project without students pushing for it, without faculty and staff work, and without community interest.
 We are lucky at this school because all we have to do is ask for a meeting with an administrator and they jump through hoops to help us in whatever way they can.”
 The implementation of this project shows how dedicated work and collaboration across many bodies on campus can help to create sustainable, effective change.

 This isn't your average backyard-composting program.
 Because the college is contracting with an industrial sized hot composting company, almost all waste from the dining halls goes in the composting bins rather than the trash.
 Napkins, meat, dairy, eggs and grains, in addition to your normal veggie scraps, are all diverted from the incinerator where the college sends its trash.
 Bryn Mawr Dining Services is also working on using certified compostable/biodegradable service-ware at outdoor events to further reduce our waste footprint.